Environment Variables

 |---|---|---|---|

-RIVAAS_LOG_LEVEL | Log level to use | info | debug, info, warn, error |
+RIVAAS_LOG_LEVEL | Log level when this or LOG_FORMAT is set | — (unset: no env override for logging) | debug, info, warn, error |

-RIVAAS_LOG_FORMAT | Log output format | json | json, text, console |
+RIVAAS_LOG_FORMAT | Log format when set | — (unset: no env override; not implicitly json) | json, text, console |

 | Variable | Description | Default | Example |